 During a visit to the Natural History Museum in London for the Art Fund Museum of the Year prize, the Duchess wore an off the shoulder, Bardot cut dress by designer, Barbara Casasola.
 This really was such a stylish look, while definitely remaining elegant.
 Kate was praised by Vogue for this dress, calling her ‘the Duchess of cool’ and it is easy to see why.

 To celebrate at the Women in Hedge Funds gala, we saw a very fun and colourful side to Kate.
-The floral piece by Erdem really showed a willingness to experiment with style.
+The floral dress by Erdem really showed a willingness to experiment with style.
 It showed that Kate is not only a royal, she is a fashionista in her own right.

 The Duchess used the premiere of War Horse to channel a bit of subtle gothic glamour.
 The dress by Temperley London was a sophisticated look.
 It offered a modern twist while still feeling like it was off the pages of a classic gothic novel.